Evaluating Competitiveness in UEFA's New Champions League Format: Competitive matches: definitions and examples

 Consider first the standing as in Figure~\ref{tab:example2}.
 The game B-C is competitive, since both teams are still in the running for top 3, but could also drop to a top 7 ranking.
-For example, if B and C draw, they can be overtaken by D and E if the latter two score sufficiently more goals in their final game than B and C, while a win guarantees a place in the top 3.
-Note that although their objectives are incompatible, there is a possibility that they both reach top 3 (in case of a tie, and favorable outcomes in the matches A-G and D-E).
-Furthermore, we see that F is eliminated from the top 3 and guaranteed to finish at least in the top 7, while H can still finish in the top 8.
+For example, if B and C score the same number of goals, they can be overtaken by D and E, while a win guarantees a place in the top 3.
+Note that although their objectives are incompatible, there is a possibility that they both reach top 3 (in case of favorable outcomes in the matches D-H and E-F).
+Furthermore, we see that F is eliminated from the top 3 and guaranteed to finish at least in the top 7, while E can still reach top 3.
 Hence, this match is asymmetric.
-If H would have had at most 9 points, this match would have been stakeless.
-If we look at Figure~\ref{tab:example3}, we see that the match D-E is also asymmetric, as E can neither enter the top 3 nor drop to the 8th place, while D can still finish in the top 3.
-In a tournament with (3,1,0)-score vector, there appear to be (only) two outcomes which make a match prone to collusion: when either a small loss or a draw guarantees the prizes for the involved teams.
-These two collusion opportunities are illustrated with an example in Figure \ref{Collusion_example}.
+If we look at Figure~\ref{tab:example3}, we see that the match E-F is stakeless, as both are eliminated from the top 3 but are guaranteed to finish in the top 7.
+The match A-G is in both cases collusive, but the outcome by which both teams guarantee their prize differs.
 In the ranking in Figure~\ref{tab:example2}, a loss for A with a goal difference of less than 3 ensures that both A and G guarantee their prize (top 3 and top 7).
 Hence, in this scenario the match A-G is collusive.
-If we now consider the standing as in Figure~\ref{tab:example3}, we see that a draw ensures that both A and G are again guaranteed to finish in the top 3 and 7, respectively.
+If we now consider the standing as in Figure~\ref{tab:example3}, we see that a tie ensures that both A and G are guaranteed to finish in the top 3 and top 7, respectively.
 Hence, in this scenario the match A-G is collusive as well.
-Note that in both examples, goal difference plays a crucial role as the primary tie-breaking rule.
+In fact, in a tournament with (3,1,0)-score vector, a tie and a small loss are the only two outcomes which make a match prone to collusion.
+Note that in both outcomes, goal difference plays a crucial role as the primary tie-breaking rule.